QUABBIN RESERVOIR EAST:

 Letterbox Planted: October 2, 2002

-Length: Old Petersham Road to Dana Common and Letterbox; 1.8 miles
+Length: Old Petersham Road to Dana Common; 1.8 miles

 Old Greenwich Dana Road Spur; 2 ½ miles